 Fire at London Substation Forces Heathrow Airport Shutdown

-- Heathrow Airport was closed for the entire day on March 21, 2025, due to a significant power outage caused by a fire at a nearby electrical substation.
+- Heathrow Airport has been shut down for 24 hours due to a major power outage caused by a fire at an electrical substation.

 Their maps recorded the course of the devices that had to search for alternatives in the middle of the trip to land.
 A fire forced the closure of the largest air terminal in the United Kingdom